 Segregate your team and allocate them to talk to each group, with the criteria that have been defined.
 Prioritize which companies should be approached first, and so on.
 Have standard agreements that your team can use and have the delegation to close a deal if these terms are accepted.
 Have your legal team ready and supported to prepare new agreements in an expedite way.

 Include a project management function on the process, to be sure you execute the whole plan and all activities to the very end, until the new agreements are fully executed.
 People will be tired and stressed, so a constant follow-up is needed to support them.

 During the conversations many creative options will appear (I’ll talk more about that on points 3 and 4).
 This is good.
 Have a decision-making committee in place that can approve other interesting options if they are positive solutions and fair with the criteria you are talking to with the other companies.

 Once your plan is done and discussed, you are ready for the negotiation talks.

 2. “Separate the people from the problem”

 That’s one of the principles of the Harvard Negotiation Model.
-It is difficult times, the people who you are talking to might be nervous, as they are under a lot of pressure.
+In difficult times, the people who you are talking to might be nervous, as they are under a lot of pressure.
 They know that whatever is agreed (or not) will impact not only them, but the company they work in, all the employees, subcontractors, and so on and so forth.
 The topics being discussed will not be easy.
 So will be the emotions.

 Acknowledge that.
 Many people will be a bit lost with the situation, and maybe their company has not structured a plan, so it is hard for them to make a decision, even if it is clearly good to them given the situation.
 You may have to guide them through the process.